canvasbycourt/canvasbycourt/README.md

 - 👋 Hi, I’m Courtney
 - 👀 I’m interested in solving website issues as accurately and efficiently as possible
-- 🌱 Currently juggling a million little task all at once
+- 🤹🏻‍♀️ Currently juggling a million little task all at once
-- 💞️ I'd love to collaborate on any front-end dev or Wordpress dev related project
+- 🤝🏻 I'd love to collaborate on any front-end, back-end, or web related project
 - 📫 How to reach me: courtneypschild.com

 <!---